 - Counseling and Psychological Services

-The goal of the Counseling Center is to assist the Appalachian Community in maximizing the personal growth and development of its members.
+The goal of the Counseling Center is to assist the App State Community in maximizing the personal growth and development of its members.
 Its services focus on education, prevention, remediation and crisis management.

 - Directory of student clubs and organizations

 This directory provides information about all student clubs and organizations at App State, many of which are focused on diversity and inclusion.

 The division works to help students become lifelong learners and leaders by engaging and challenging students within a culture of care and inclusion.

 The center serves as a community resource to empower, educate, and affirm LGBTQ+ people, allies, and advocates.